grscheller/neovim-notes/EncodingsUnicode07.md

 Note: `<C-S-u>` does not work while on the linux console.

-Note: Defining a key mapping involving `<C-S-u>` does not work, either as the key mapping or for whatever is mapped to.
+Note: Defining a key mapping involving `<C-S-u>` does not work, either as the key mapping or to whatever the key mapping is mapped to.

 ---

 | prev: [Mult Neovim Windows][1] | [Home][2] | next: [Regular Expressions][3] |

-[1]: MultipleWindows.md
+[1]: MultipleWindows06.md
 [2]: README.md
-[3]: RegularExpressions.md
+[3]: RegularExpressions08.md